-The Doctor of Engineering program is organized/designed to provide advanced engineering education and experience that are professionally oriented and which will afford graduate degree engineers the opportunity to develop into strong engineering professionals, applied researchers, managers of technology, technically trained educators, and technological advocates.
+The Doctor of Engineering program is designed to provide advanced engineering education and experience that is professionally oriented and which will afford graduate degree engineers the opportunity to develop into strong engineering professionals, applied researchers, managers of technology, technologically trained educators, and technological advocates.
 The Doctor of Engineering program is characterized, in large part, by the special nature of the dissertation.
-As part of the dissertation development process, the student may be required to work with industry, governmental agency, or consulting engineering firm to develop a dissertation topic that is tailored individually to the student.
-The planning of content for this experience is done in conjunction with the faculty and corporate (government) advisor(s).
-All parties (student, faculty advisor, corporate advisor) will work together to meet the needs of the student the academic and professional standards of the university, and the competitive posture of the involved corporation (government agency) respectively.
+As part of the dissertation development process, the student may be required to work with industry, a governmental agency, or a consulting engineering firm to develop a dissertation topic that is tailored individually to the student.
+The planning of content for this experience is done in conjunction with the faculty as well as corporate and/or government advisor(s).
+All parties (student, faculty advisor, corporate advisor) will work together to meet the needs of the student, the academic and professional standards of the university, and the competitive posture of the involved corporation and/or government agency, respectively.

-- All candidates for the Doctor of Engineering degree must complete the required program of coursework, seminars, and research described below.
+- All candidates for the Doctor of Engineering degree must complete the required program of coursework, seminars, and research described in this catalog.

-- All candidates must pass an Admission to Candidacy examination.
-In addition, when required by the student's Advisory/Doctoral committee, the student must take and pass a Preliminary examination.
+- After the coursework has been completed, all candidates must pass an Admission to Candidacy examination.
+In addition, when required by the student’s Doctoral Advisory Committee, the student must take, and pass, a Preliminary examination.

 - All requirements for the doctoral degree in Engineering must be completed within a period of seven consecutive years from the date of admission.

-- All candidates are expected to participate in experiences in academia, industry or a government agency, or as required by the candidate's Advisory or Doctoral Committee.
+- All candidates are expected to participate in experiences in academia, industry, or government agency, as required by the candidate’s Doctoral Advisory Committee.

 - All candidates must maintain a minimum grade point average of 3.0 throughout the program.